katiefrost95/sparta-sinatra-animals/README.md

 * Styling to make the site look really really really good

 ### What I delivered
-Everything except for a working edit button.
+Everything.

 ### What went well
 I managed to fix most of the problems I was encountering.

 ### What didn't go so well
 I kept missing tiny details which would hold me up for ages when the webpages would break.
-Would have liked to have added a bit more styling.
+Would have liked to have added a bit more styling but it refused to work.